Summertime Perfect for Cost-Saving Plumbers’ Projects

 - Pump septic system – If you think your septic system needs pumping, it’s best to have it done ASAP.
 Nothing can ruin a summer like having to deal with a septic system that’s backing up.
 It’s gross, expensive, and time-consuming.

-- Test and install sump pump – For homes with basements or ones that are located in areas prone to flooding, sump pumps are a must.
+- Test and install sump pumps – For homes with basements or ones that are located in areas prone to flooding, sump pumps are a must.
 Sump pumps remove water from low-lying areas and transfer it to storm drains, dry wells, or other places.
 The summer season brings heavy rains in some parts of the country, so it’s a good idea to check your sump pump or install one if needed.
 Plumbers can inspect an existing pump to make sure it works and check lines or pipes used to transport water collected by the pump.

 - Install a solar water heater – Solar water heaters are great for outdoor hot tubs or heated pools.
 Some models can also be great for providing hot water for your whole home.
 The U.S. Department of Energy estimates a solar water heater can cut energy costs associated with heating water by up to 50 percent.
 While a new solar hot water heater will cost more than a new traditional hot water heater, over time consumers will recoup these costs from lower power bills.
 Tax incentives may also help to make these devices more affordable.